bootcoder/tipsNtricks/README.md

   - ghrepo

+### Editors

+  - Sublime
+  - Atom

+  If you are not using these you are denying yourself valuable resources on many fronts.

+  - As an OSX user you have a kickass development environment on your computer.
+  - Not knowing how to navigate that environment can be a serious determent on the job.

+Remote editors are nice...

+  - Coderpad.io
+  - REPL.it
+  - Nitrious.io

+  - Great for remote work and demonstrating concepts.
+  - Using them in a pair environment or on the job is just doubling the amount of work you have to do.
+  - You don't have access to all the very cool candy that Sublime gives you.
+  - Only good for single page scripts.
+You can't program a server in a virtual environment.

 ### Links

 [Tips for JR Devs](https://blog.newrelic.com/2014/04/23/better-junior-developer/)

 [10 Tips to transition from JR to MID level Dev](http://www.techrepublic.com/blog/software-engineer/10-tips-to-go-from-a-beginner-to-an-intermediate-developer/)

 [explainshell](http://explainshell.com/)

 ## Config Stuff

 ### BASH TIPS
+  Your milage may vary depending on how you have your BASH configured.

   - control + r == reverse search
   - history
   - man + / for search